Gagan Mohindra

-Gagan Mohindra (born 7 April 1978) is a British Conservative Party politician.
-He has been the member of Parliament (MP) for South West Hertfordshire since the 2019 general election.
+Gagan Mohindra (born 7 April 1978) is a British politician who has been the Member of Parliament (MP) for South West Hertfordshire since 2019.
+A member of the Conservative Party, he has been Opposition Deputy Chief Whip in the House of Commons since November 2024, serving alongside Joy Morrissey.

-Early life
+Early life and career

-Mohindra was born into a Punjabi Hindu family in 1978.
-Mohindra's parents were both from Punjab, India, and immigrated to the United Kingdom before Mohindra was born.
+Gagan Mohindra was born on 7 April 1978 into a Punjabi Hindu family.
+His parents were both from Punjab, and immigrated to the United Kingdom before Mohindra was born.
 His paternal grandfather served in the British Indian Army.
 Mohindra was raised as a Hindu.

 Mohindra read Mathematics at King's College London and worked in financial services, before founding the Chromex Group four years after graduating, where he worked until 2015.
-The last filed accounts of the company show liabilities of £1.4 million.

 Political career

-Mohindra was elected as councillor for the Grange Hill Ward of the Epping Forest District Council in May 2006, and has served as a councillor for the Chigwell and Loughton Broadway division on Essex County Council since 2017.
+Mohindra was elected as a Conservative Party councillor for the Grange Hill Ward of Epping Forest District Council in May 2006, and served as a councillor for the Chigwell and Loughton Broadway division on Essex County Council till 2021.
 He continued in these roles, unpaid, after being elected to Parliament until 2021.
-Former MP for Ilford North, Lee Scott, succeeded Mohindra in his council seat.
 Mohindra was also previously Chairman of Essex Conservatives.

-He stood for the Conservative Party candidate in North Tyneside at the 2010 general election and finished third in a traditionally strong Labour seat.
+At the 2010 general election, Mohindra stood in North Tyneside, coming third with 18.3% of the vote behind the Labour candidate Mary Glindon and the Liberal Democrat candidate.

 He was also shortlisted to become MP for Brentwood and Ongar in 2017, but lost the nomination to Alex Burghart.